SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 {
     // Do not use the async keyword in the C# method signature.
 Returning Task or Task<T> is sufficient.

-    // When calling asynchrounous JS methods, we often want to wait until the JS method completes execution.
+    // When calling asynchronous JS methods, we often want to wait until the JS method completes execution.
     // For example, if loading a resource or making a request, we likely want the following code to be able to assume the action is completed.

     // If the JS method or shim returns a promise, then C# can treat it as an awaitable Task.